euroscipy/euroscipy_proceedings/papers/verschelde/verschelde.rst

 curve or surface, means to compute its dimension and its degree.
 For a solution set of dimension \ :math:`d`, we add to the system :math:`d` linear equations with random coefficients to reduce the problem to computing isolated solutions.
+If the dimension is not known in advance, then it can be computed in a cascade of homotopies [SV00]_.
 Because the coefficients of the linear equation are random, the solutions of the system that satisfy the random linear equations will be isolated.
 If the solution set has multiplicity one, the solutions of the augmented system will be isolated points of